 And don't forget, a lot of the Lorelai-Rory dynamic has roots in the original Gilmore girl: Lorelai's mother Emily.
 "Because of how controlling Emily was, Lorelai crafted what she saw as the perfect solution: a friendship-based—and codependent—relationship with Rory," Lewis says.
 Is it too much to hope for a Rory-Lorelai-Emily therapy sesh in the Netflix reboot?

-One thing we do know: One of the Gilmore Girls has gotten into a super-popular wellness trend.
-And in terms of #familygoals, this real-life duo is arguably outdoing the Gilmores: Freddie Prinze Jr. and Sarah Michelle Gellar.
+In terms of #familygoals, this real-life duo is arguably outdoing the Gilmores: Freddie Prinze Jr. and Sarah Michelle Gellar.

 Loading More Posts...